- Coughing and gagging in old dogs could be signs of illnesses such as heart disease, congestive heart failure, kennel cough, and tracheal collapse.

 Different problems will lead to different signals given when your dog is coughing.
 When a cough comes first, bronchitis comes to mind, as does lower respiratory disease.
 A canine that gags first leads to considerations of larynx dysfunction.
 Two quite common problems that lead to dogs’ gagging are infectious issues and laryngeal paralysis.
 The latter often occurs in older pups of the Labrador Retriever breed.
 Their larynxes no longer close correctly, permitting a degree of fluid and food to enter the airway.

 Recognizing the Type of Dog Cough

 Another way to help your veterinarian identify the problem is to accurately describe the type of cough when your dog is coughing.
 Is it high-pitched and gagging?
 Or is it dry, deep, and hacking?
 The cough might be wet, moist, and phlegmy.
 It might be a deep and honking cough.
-Is it a persistent cough even when your dog is sleeping?
+Is it a persistent or chronic cough that even gives your dog trouble sleeping?
 Different conditions stand at the root of different types of coughs.
 For example, kennel cough causes a honking, dry, deep coughing in dogs.
 On the other hand, a sore throat can cause a cough that is gagging and high in pitch.

 Common Causes of Coughing

 Dogs explore the world mainly through their noses, resulting in common causes of coughing.
 Dogs can inhale many small irritants to cause a cough as they take in details of the world around them.
 Just as we do, dogs cough to drive out dust, germs, and other small nuisances.
 Also as we do, sometimes dogs get colds, viruses, or infections.
 Canines are social creatures, prone to sniffing and giving a quick lick.
 Because of this, viruses and bacteria spread quickly between dogs.
 Dogs also pick germs up from various surfaces.